-Name Status Indication On The router is connected to the internet. Ø (Internet) Off There is no internet connection.
-On The wireless function is enabled.
-(Wi-Fi) Flashing WPS connection is in progress.
+Name Status Indication C) On The router is connected to the internet.
+2 (Internet) Off There is no internet connection.
+On The LTE-Advanced network is available.
+4G+ (4G+ network) Off The LTE-Advanced network is disabled.
+On The wireless function is enabled. இ்(Wi-Fi) Flashing WPS connection is in progress.
 This may take up to 2 minutes.
 Off The wireless function is disabled.
-On At least one LAN port is connected to a powered-on device. 다 (LAN) Off No LAN port is connected to a powered-on device.
-111 On Indicates the signal strength the router received from the mobile internet.
-More lit bars indicates a better signal strength.
+On At least one LAN port is connected to a powered-on device.
+LL (LAN) Off No LAN port is connected to a powered-on device. = On Indicates the signal strength the router received from the mobile internet.
+More lit bars indicate a better signal strength.
 (Signal Strength) Off There is no mobile internet signal.